 I showed my social media friends the Van der Helst and the Frans Hals portraits and asked them which they preferred.
 It was no surprise to see the votes were equally divided between the two!
 Although I can appreciate the Hals for its qualities in expressing human character, I would vote for Van der Helst for the delicate depiction of lace and silk as well as the subtle and intriguing face of the model.

-At the end of the day it is all just a clever combination of colours on some canvas. and yet in it I can find stories, mystery and history, as well as inspiration on how to paint myself.
+At the end of the day it is all just a clever combination of colours on some canvas. and yet in it I can find stories, mystery and history.